memcached/memcached.github.io/content/features/proxy/configure.md

 1. Declare a _local zone_ in your proxy configuration file.
 1. Attach zone labels to the pools within your set definitions.
 1. In your route definitions, invoke a route handler that makes use of zone information.
-Handlers supporting this typically start with a 'z', like `route_zfailover`
+Handlers supporting this are noted in their documentation (like `route_failover`)

 To declare the local zone and attach zone labels to your defined pools, modify your configuration file's `pools{}` block like this: